 While the facts of each case are different and must be addressed individually, there are and may be some circumstances were individuals are within their lawful right to decline to speak to police and/or use reasonable force to exclude them from a residence.
 As the Indiana Court of Appeals articulated in Cupello, that individual had the right to terminate an encounter with law enforcement and prevent further access to his home.
 If you have questions or concerns about whether an encounter with law enforcement was lawful or unlawful, you should seek out experienced Indiana criminal defense attorney or a civil rights attorney to assist you.

 Contact Keffer Hirschauer LLP today if you have questions or believe your constitutional rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.